Duas Caras

-It is the first telenovelas to be produced on High-definition by Rede Globo at the 8 pm timeslot.
+It is the first telenovela by Rede Globo to be produced in high-definition.

 The telenovela spans through Maria Paula's revenge against Marconi Ferraço, her ex-husband that robbed her of all her inheritance.

 Premise

 In the past, as Adalberto Rangel, he met and seduced Maria Paula.
 With a calculated coldheart, he married her, stole her fortune, then abandoned her, unaware she was pregnant at the time.
 Ten years later, accompanied by her son Renato, Maria Paula plots to recover her dignity and to find justice by getting revenge against the indignities done to her.

 Plot

 Adalberto Rangel, born Juvenaldo, lived with his poor father and siblings in a favela.
 Having no way to sustain the family, his father sold him (a boy) to Hermógenes Rangel, a thief.
 Some time later, Adalberto decides to make his own fortune without depending on his mentor.
 He steals all of Hermógenes' money, and flees.

 During the escape, a serious car accident occurs, killing a couple.
 While searching the dead couple's car, Adalberto discovers a suitcase containing money, pictures and personal effects of their daughter.
 He proceeds to the fictitious city of Passaredo (adapted from São Bento do Sul, Santa Catarina) to meet the orphaned Maria Paula.

 Adalberto lies to Maria, telling her that he was asked by her parents to care for her.
 The heiress's friends try to alert her, but she won't listen.
 Adalberto asks Maria Paula to marry him.
 She is swept off her feet by the con man.
 Not long after the wedding, Adalberto disappears.
 He leaves Maria absolutely nothing.
 Adalberto changes his entire life, including his name, home (in Rio de Janeiro) and lifestyle.
 He even has plastic surgery to change his face.
 The only person he shares his secret with is Bárbara Carreira – a prostitute to whom he lost his virginity.
 Adalberto, or Dr. Marconi Ferraço, makes his name as a respectable construction entrepreneur.

 Some years later, Maria Paula relocates in Rio de Janeiro.
 She sees a news report about Ferraço, and recognizes him as her husband.
 She starts to track him down.

 With a new identity and a lot of money in his pocket, Ferraço decides to conquer the beautiful Sílvia.
 She falls in love with the man she knows as Ferraço and accepts his offer of marriage.
 Maria Paula gatecrashes the engagement party and makes a big scene.
 Silvia remains engaged to him, and he becomes her first great love.
 Sílvia and Maria Paula both vie for Marconi Ferraço's attention.
 It remains unknown whether Maria Paula is interested in love or in revenge.
 Sílvia is slowly revealed as a psychopath, willing to go to extremes to stay with Ferraço.